awsdocs/aws-direct-connect-user-guide/doc_source/direct-connect-gateways.md

 + You cannot use a Direct Connect gateway to connect to a VPC in the China \(Beijing\) region\.

-+ You cannot use a Direct Connect gateway to connect to a VPC in a different AWS account\.
++ You cannot use a Direct Connect gateway that's in your account to connect to a VPC that's in a different AWS account\.
+To associate a Direct Connect gateway with a virtual private gateway, it must be in the same account as the virtual private gateway\.

 + There are limits for creating and using Direct Connect gateways\.
 For more information, see [AWS Direct Connect Limits](Welcome.md#directconnect_limits)\.